simukappu/activity_notification/README.md

 config.orm = :mongoid
 ```

-You need to configure Mongoid for your environment.
-Your notifications and subscriptions will be stored in your MongoDB.
+You need to configure Mongoid in your Rails application for your MongoDB environment.
+Then, your notifications and subscriptions will be stored in your MongoDB.

 ### Configuring models